26th annual Symposium tuesday, JUNE 9, 2026, Seattle, WA

 Unlocking the Pet Food Puzzle: What Practicing Veterinarians Should Know About the Pet Food Industry Speaker: Leslie Hancock, DVM Dr. Hancock will share her perspectives as a veterinarian who has worked in the pet food industry for nearly two decades.
 Her talk will focus on the multifaceted landscape, with a focus on the technical, nutritional, and regulatory aspects of animal foods.

-Speaker: Nicolaas E. Deutz, MD, PhD, Distinguished FASN
+A New Concept to Establish Amino Acids and Protein Requirements Speaker: Nicolaas E. Deutz, MD, PhD, Distinguished FASN

 Director, Center for Translational Research in Aging & Longevity, Texas A&M University